 EFT Processing Segment direct operating costs were \$318.9 million for 2017, an increase of \$94.1 million or 42% as compared to 2016.
-Direct operating costs in the EFT Processing Segment consist primarily of site rental fees, cash delivery costs, cash supply costs, maintenance, insurance, telecommunications, data center operations-related personnel, as well as the processing centers' facility-related costs and other processing center-related expenses and commissions paid to retail merchants, banks and card processors involved with POS DCC transactions.
 The increase in direct operating costs was primarily due to the increase in the number of ATMs under management, the impact of our acquisition of YourCash and the impact of the U.S. dollar weakening against key foreign currencies.

-Gross profit, which is calculated as revenues less direct operating costs, was \$315.7 million for 2017 compared to \$239.5 million for 2016.
+Gross profit was \$315.7 million for 2017 compared to \$239.5 million for 2016.
 The increase in gross profit was primarily due to the growth in revenues from the increases in ATMs under management and DCC transactions processed.
-Gross profit as a percentage of revenues ("gross margin") was 49.7% and 51.6% for 2017 and 2016, respectively.
-The decrease in gross profits as a percentage of revenue was primarily due to increased operating costs due to the expansion of our ATM network, which includes fixed costs for our independent ATMs, the YourCash transactions which earn lower margins per transaction than other ATM or card-based services in Europe, along with growth in the India market where we earn lower revenue per transaction and have experienced a cash shortage in the first part of the year due to the demonetization initiative in the region.
+Gross margin was 49.7% and 51.6% for 2017 and 2016, respectively.
+The decrease in gross profits as a percentage of revenue was primarily due to increased operating costs due to the expansion of our ATM network, which includes fixed costs for our independent ATMs, the YourCash transactions which earn lower margins per transaction than other ATM or card-based services in Europe, along with growth in the India market where we earn lower revenue per transaction and have experienced a cash shortage in the first part in 2017 due to the demonetization initiative in the region.